SCatanoC/SCatanoC/README.md

     </a>
 </p>

-I am a Computer Engineering student at the <a href="https://www.iue.edu.co/">Institución Universitaria de Envigado<a/>, where I also earned my degree as a Technologist in IT Systems Development.
+I am an Information Engineering student at the <a href="https://www.iue.edu.co/">Institución Universitaria de Envigado<a/>, where I also earned my degree as a Technologist in IT Systems Development.
 I am passionate about telecommunications, technological infrastructure, cybersecurity, and frontend development, which I am currently learning and improving.

 I am focused on developing my technical and creative skills to apply them efficiently and practically in future projects.